 Key Ingredients of Traditional Cornbread

-Baking powder or baking soda are often included to provide lift, resulting in a light and airy bread.
+Baking powder or baking soda is typically used to provide lift, resulting in light and airy bread.

 The Role of Milk in Cornbread Recipes